What Tax Form Does an LLC File: Everything You Need to Know

 For sole proprietorship and partnership LLCs, members are subject to self-employment taxes on any income and must file Schedule SE.
 LLCs of a larger size must also file additional forms related to withholding taxes for their employees.

 Form 1120 or 1120S needs to be filed for LLCs that have chosen to be taxed as a corporation or an S corporation.
 With S Corporations, the tax rules work similarly as partnerships.
 A K-1 is produced for each member detailing their share of income and expenses.
 Members include this information on their tax returns and are taxed accordingly.
 There is no taxation on the corporate level for S corporations.

 In addition, understand how your state’s tax authority treats these different LLC designations.
 In most states, the procedures largely follow these same guidelines with complementary forms.
 However, certain states do have additional rules for LLCs.

 If you need help completing and filing tax forms for your LLC, you can post your legal needs on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.